dokryconn/Dokters-Prescription/README.md

 *The program-specific keyboard shortcuts are only enabled while the corresponding program window is active.*

-- **Launch/Toggle Program** - These shortcuts allow you to launch/toggle specific programs using the following types of keyboard shortcuts:
+- **A-Z and 0-9 Launch/Toggle Program** - These shortcuts allow you to launch/toggle specific programs using the following types of keyboard shortcuts:

   - **WIN+** *number key* (i.e. **WIN+1**; **WIN+2**; **WIN+3**; etc.)